jwstegemann/fritz2/www/src/pages/docs/30_Render HTML.md

 ### Style and Enrich Your UI with Attributes

-As last teasing aspects we want to demonstrate, how fritz2 supports styling an UI or setting attributes of a tag.
+As last teasing aspects we want to demonstrate, how fritz2 supports styling a UI or setting attributes of a tag.

 The tag-factories accept static CSS-classes as a `String` as first parameter, as this is such a common use case.
 (This is why we used the named parameter for the ids so far)